Remote Debugging with PyCharm

 Creating a deployment configuration for a remote interpreter

-Add a remote interpreter
+Configure a remote interpreter

 You can accept all default settings or alter them, if needed.
 For this example, let's use a meaningful name for your deployment configuration, for example, "MySFTPConnection".

 Now your deployment configuration is ready.

-Deploying your application to a remote host
+Deploy your application to a remote host

 Next, your application must be deployed to the remote host.

 Debugging your application

-Now you are ready for debugging!
 Right-click the editor background and choose the(here ).

+Review the debugging output.
 Note that debugging actually takes place on the specified remote server.

-Using the Python remote debug server configuration
+Remote debugging with the Python remote debug server configuration

 You can also enable remote debugging with the dedicated run/debug configuration, namely, Run/Debug Configuration: Python Remote Debug.